-1. In the MapleSim Connector Examples palette on the left side of the MapleSim window, expand one of the palettes, and then click the entry for the model that you want to view.
+1. Expand the MapleSim Connector Examples palette on the left side of the MapleSim window, and click the entry for the model that you want to view.
 2. In the Project tab, expand the Attachments palette and then expand Documents.

-3. Right-click (Control-click for Macintosh) Simulink Component Block Generation and select View.
+3. Right-click (Control-click for Macintosh) Simulink® Component Block Generation and select View.
 The template opens in Maple.